-Before you can save any file or work, you have to begin something or do something; for that, this step starts by showing you how to create a new canvas to save the work done on it.
+Before you can save any file or work, you have to create something new; this step starts by showing you how to create a new canvas to save the work done on it.
 To create a new canvas, open your Photoshop, scroll to the left-hand side of your screen, click on File, and proceed to click on New from the drop-down options you get.

 Step 2: Fill in the necessary details for the new canvas created

-To save your image in PNG format, your Color mode must be in RGB.
-When you click on the Color mode, you’ll find an option as RGB, CMYK, and others.
-Also, note the bytes size with relations to the RGB Color mode.
+To save your image in PNG format, your Color mode must be RGB.
+Choose the RGB option among others such as CMYK, which you’ll find when you click on the Color mode.
+Also, note the bytes size concerning the RGB Color mode.
 The options available are 8byte, 16byte, and 32byte.
-For PNG, the byte size that supports it is both 8byte and 16byte.
+For PNG, the byte size that supports is both 8byte and 16byte.
 Once done, click ok to create the new canvas.

 Step 3: Create something on your canvas

 To save an image, you need to create one.
-In this step, the designer decided to create a layer, and afterward draw a rectangle on the new layer with the help of a rectangle tool, creating the rectangle image on the screen.
+In this step, create a layer, and afterwards, draw a rectangle on the new layer with the help of a rectangle tool, creating the rectangle image on the screen.

-Because PNG does not save with background, you need to remove your background layer.
-To get the background layer off, first, highlight the design you wish to save, go to the right-hand side of the screen, and scroll to the Layer side.
+Since, PNG does not save with a background, you need to remove your background layer.
+To remove the background layer, highlight the design you wish to save, go to the right-hand side of the screen, and scroll to the Layer side.
 There, you’ll find your Background layer and the Rectangle layer.
-Right on the Background layer, there is an open “eye”, simply click on it to lock it up and close the background.
+Right on the Background layer, there is an open “eye”, click on it to lock it and close the background.

 Step 5: Saving your file as PNG

-Note that, for PNG saving format, such an image has no background layer; this means that the image above when saved as PNG will only save the drawn and highlighted rectangle without the background layer in it.
+A point to note is that, for PNG saving format, the image will have no background layer; the image above, when saved as PNG, will only save the drawn and highlighted rectangle without the background layer.
 With this in mind, proceed to the left-hand side of your screen, go to Files once more, and then click on Save as.